LaunchCodeEducation/linux/content/bash-operators/walkthrough/redirect-append/index.md

 ## Bash Output

 - STDOUT
-  - When working within a bash terminal it will regularly output information or text in response to a command.
+  - When working within a bash terminal it will regularly output information or text in response to a command entered as `stdin`.
   - Bash can take the output and write the information to a file in two ways:
+    - Overwrite target file with output using the `>` operator learned in previous lesson
     - Append output to file with the `>>` operator

-    - Overwrite target file with output with the `>` operator
+## Examples

+- `ls -a >> ls-a-example`
+- `history > history.txt`
+  - `history >> history.txt`